 Reading the map file for northern Michigan for the first time in ten years means that those accumulated bit errors may have overwhelmed the capability to correct those bit errors.
 Said another way, this file may be too corrupt for the navigation system to use.

 The sensible solution is to read the seldom used portions of the flash on a semi-regular basis.
 Our design performs those reads in idle time, never interfering with crucial tasks.
 This solution is integrated into the software that manages your media, at the same area as wear leveling and other bad block management.
 This has been referred to as disk preening, probing read, or a lazy reader (emphasizing the idle-time nature).
+This read refresh is best handled by the flash translation layer software or firmware.
 While a similar solution could be integrated into the file system or application software, we have found that most developers don’t understand the requirements of the underlying media, and rarely perform these additional tasks.

 FlashFX Tera by Tuxera tackles wear leveling, bad block management, and other vulnerabilities of NAND flash memory.
 With this solution in place, you can drive your car anywhere you like, from southern San Antonio to northern New York.
 If FlashFX Tera sounds interesting, you can find more information here – or if you already know it’s what you want, then get in touch.